Press ESC to close

 Parallel Lives

 Emerging from the museum, my guide Elizabeth insisted that the legend of young Mozart declaring that he would marry little Marie-Antoinette when he was grown, was true.
-There is no proof that the conversation ever took place but imagine how both their lives would have been different if Marie-Antoinette had instead of marrying the future and doomed king of France become a musician’s wife instead.
+There is no proof that the conversation ever took place.
+However, imagine how both their lives would have been different if Marie-Antoinette had become a musician’s wife instead.

 Either way, Wolfgang Amadeus Mozart lived a brief but incredibly full, if short life, and Salzburg delivers on the details.